AlexKage69/OlympusExtra/readme.md

 -----------------------------
 ## Installation Instructions
 1. Make sure you fulfill the above pre-requisites!
+(You should have the **latest version** of the above, or else thd mod installation will have errors!)
 1. Download the OlympusExtra mod from the [Releases](https://github.com/AlexKage69/OlympusExtra/releases) section
 1. Place the unzipped contents in the `Hades\Content\Mods` folder
 1. Run the `Hades\Content\modimporter.exe` executable